 On June 25, 2021, Defendants identified for Fair Lines the pages redacted pursuant to Exemption 3.
-These included all the redacted material except 18 pages for which the material redacted was merely file names, including internal pathways identifying where secure file information is located.7 Defendants also identified the preliminary results of their initial search for responsive emails.
+These included all the redacted material except 18 pages for which the material redacted was merely file names, including internal pathways identifying where secure file information is located.
+Defendants also identified the preliminary results of their initial search for responsive emails.
 See PI Mot., Ex.
 3 at 12-13.
-On July 6, 2021, Defendants produced two additional documents, totaling 23 pages, similar to those that appeared in the initial production, but which were dated later than December 2020.
-Second Curry Decl. ¶ 14.
+On July 6, 2021, Defendants produced two additional documents, totaling 23 pages, similar to those that appeared in the initial production, but which were dated later than December 2020 (and prior to the start of Defendants' search on May 19, 2021).
+Defendants also provided further detail on the total number of pages of emails, attachments, and spreadsheets that resulted from their initial search for responsive emails.
+The numbers were extremely high-approximately 36,000 pages including non-spreadsheet attachments, and nearly 760,000 pages when including spreadsheets-and Defendants offered to discuss narrowing the scope of the email search.
+PI Mot., Ex.
+3 at 7-8; Curry Decl. ¶ 12.